netdioxadmin/VPC-Project/readme.md

 ## **License**

-This project is licensed under the **[MIT License](https://chat.openai.com/LICENSE)**.
+This project is licensed under the **[GNU General Public License v3.0](https://github.com/netdioxadmin/VPC-Project/blob/main/LICENSE)**.
 Feel free to modify and distribute this code as needed.

 ## **Contributing**